 The world of capital project management is filled with complexity.
 From an overabundance of abbreviations to a fistful of formulaic equations, it’s easy to find yourself lost in translation.
 But by taking a complex topic and analyzing its constituent parts, understanding can be improved.
-Here we examine Earned Value Management (EVM).
+Here we examine 3 Important Earned Value Management (EVM) metrics you should pay attention to.

 Planned Value (PV) vs Earned Value (EV) vs Actual Cost (AC)